Connect with us

 Working with local churches to find those in need, WARM Project gathers the supplies needed to keep families warm through the coming winter.
 That includes propane heaters and tanks, new electric infrared heaters and new gas generators.

 “I have never felt such a sense of purpose,” Wolff told me.
-“I have seen so many just Herculean efforts from so many people. seen so much of this sense of doom, seeing so many wonderful efforts from so many people, I think that’s something…we’re all looking for that.”
+“I have seen so many just Herculean efforts from so many people.
+Having seen so much of this sense of doom, seeing so many wonderful efforts from so many people, I think that’s something…we’re all looking for that.”

 Yes, we are.